Milestones of The MassVentil Project: a race against COVID-19

 More and more people are interested in the MassVentil System from around the world, so in addition to the English-language materials, we have prepared Spanish-language brochure for those interested on the American continent.
 Click on the picture!

 2 nov 2020

-The picture show the finished electric switch cabinet, which runs the engines of the MassVentil system.
+The picture shows the finished electric switch cabinet, which runs the engines of the MassVentil system.

 15 oct 2020

 Behind the grid there are huge filters that clean the air flowing out, so that viruses exhaled by patients do not escape to the open hospital airspace.
 By this, we protect medical staff and the hospital environment.

 We have already designed the 4th generation of the personal ventilation unit and the 3rd of the central engine system.
 The pictures show the prototype of the latest version with a cover.

 23 Aug 2020

 The new generation valves (white) already have three inlets: inhaler, exhaler, extra oxygen.